 Activities at Cubbington Mill Care Home

-Every day we run different activities throughout our home.
-The activities are designed and adapted to each individuals personal needs.
-The activities are designed to mentally and physically stimulate the people we care for and also to enhance their life skills and feelings of purpose and self-worth.
+Our teams are trained to enrich the lives of residents through stimulating the mind, body and soul, and taking the time to learn about each person to ensure everyone receives support that adds enrichment to their life.
 The activities encourage interaction on a one to one basis, in small groups, in large groups and some are designed for the whole home including staff to be involved in.

 We are registered with the National Activity Providers Association (NAPA) which ensures we are able to achieve and continually progress to enhance the quality of life for those we support in the home.
 We provide entertainers such as singers, musicians, magicians, puppeteers, poets and dancers.
 We also have regular exercise classes and arts and craft classes.
 Relatives and visitors will be able to see what me make in these classes on display around the home.
 We have regular trips out on the mini bus to visit garden centres, enjoy high tea, visit the butterfly farm and spend the day at the zoo with a picnic.
 We encourage the local community, schools, colleges and relatives to come and join us for activities, tea and cake and to visit to share their skills as much as possible.